 I actually prefer to sit the dogs away from all the foot traffic and disturbances typical of a busy street like Market.
 The doggies rest better, and I can work on my Chromebook.
 And I can also take them for their little poopy walks on that same block, or right across the street…where I can keep an eye on my tent and Deek’s shopping cart.
 The tent is a Teton 2-person pop-up, high quality and repels even heavy downpours…exactly what the doctor ordered as we enter the rainy season.

 SOME crazy shit happened while camped out there, but it was otherwise a pleasant evening.
 Such as:

-When I lie down with the canines I keep my shod feet poking through the tent’s flap.
+When I lied down with the canines my shod feet poked through the tent’s flap.
 This may cause some people walking by to think I’m available for conversating.
 Like what happened a couple of hours into my dog sitting last night: